mcdemarco/family-tree-generator/README.md

-Based on Random Family Tree Generator v.1.3  by Todd Stumpf: http://code.google.com/p/random-family-tree-generator/ which in turn was based on an older version of Random Family Tree Generator by Jeff Partridge, since been updated to v2.0: http://partridgez.com/japartridge/lineage2.html
+Based on Random Family Tree Generator v.1.3  by Todd Stumpf: http://code.google.com/p/random-family-tree-generator/ which in turn was based on an older version of Random Family Tree Generator by Jeff Partridge, updated since to v2.0: http://partridgez.com/japartridge/lineage2.html

 All versions are under a